Loading......

 Loss and Damage Finance

-Our project on Loss and Damage finance works to address two key issues: The first is to be able to mobilise finance at the scale of the needs with a focus on addressing loss and damage.
+Our project on Loss and Damage finance works to address two key issues: The first is to mobilise finance at the scale of the needs with a focus on addressing loss and damage.
 The second issue is providing thought leadership on how finance should be channelled to vulnerable developing countries and the vulnerable people and communities within them.
-Following COP 27 our work will include a focus on operationalising the Loss and Damage fund as well as ensuring Loss and Damage is included in the New Collective Quantified Goal on climate finance.
+Since COP 27 our work also includes a focus on operationalising the Loss and Damage fund.
+We are also working to ensure that Loss and Damage finance is included as a sub-goal under the New Collective Quantified Goal on Climate FInance (NCQG) and included in the output of Global Stocktake.

 Non - Economic Loss and Damage